Promethys/revive/README.md

 ```

 This is ideal if:
-- You don’t want to clutter your navigation
+- You don't want to clutter your navigation
-- You’re not using Filament Panels but still want a recycle bin in your app
+- You're not using Filament Panels but still want a recycle bin in your app

 ---